jabirali/geneus/README.md

 # GENEUS: General Non-Equilibrium Usadel Solver

 ## Quick start
 You need a Linux/Unix system with GFortran v8.x and CMake v3.x.
-Note that the code is susceptible to segfaults when compiled with newer GFortran versions, although version v9.x also seems to work.
-It might not compile at all using older versions or other compilers.
-I would therefore recommend that you install specifically GFortran 8.2 if possible.
-If you use Ubuntu, the dependencies can be installed directly via:
+Note that the code is susceptible to segfaults when compiled with newer GFortran versions, and might not compile at all using older versions or other compilers.

-	sudo apt install cmake gfortran-8 gfortran-8-doc
-	sudo update-alternatives --install /usr/bin/gfortran gfortran /usr/bin/gfortran-8 8

-On newer systems, you might have to [download GFortran](https://gfortran.meteodat.ch/download/x86_64/) from the official sources.
-After cloning the repository and opening it in a terminal, you can then compile the software via the following:
+The code can be compiled as follows:

     ./configure
     cd build
     make

 The executables will then end up in the project subfolder `bin`.
 See the [documentation][docs] for more information on how to use these binaries for physics simulations.

 Before running any simulations, it's recommended that you add

     ulimit -s unlimited

 to your shell config (e.g. `~/.bashrc`).
 If not, limitations in stack size may result in crashes if you attempt to multiple simulations in parallel.